MBTIMover

 Why do ISFPs sometimes struggle to explain their feelings?

 The ISFP's dominant function, Introverted Feeling, operates largely below the surface of conscious articulation.
-Thomson (1998) explains that Fi produces evaluations that feel deeply true and immediate but that resist translation into words because they arise from a holistic, body-level sense of value rather than from a logical framework.
-This is compounded by the inferior Te, which governs the kind of structured, impersonal expression that verbal explanation often requires.
+Thomson (1998) explains that introverted feeling produces evaluations that feel deeply true and immediate but that resist translation into words because they arise from a holistic, body-level sense of value rather than from a logical framework.
+This is compounded by the inferior extraverted thinking, which governs the kind of structured, impersonal expression that verbal explanation often requires.
 ISFPs frequently report knowing exactly how they feel while simultaneously finding it extraordinarily difficult to put that knowledge into language.

 Are ISFPs suited for leadership roles?